eugenehp/elixir-motiondetection/README.md

 Motiondetection
 ===============

-Elixir based motion detection application
+Elixir based motion detection application using libjpeg.
+Comparing pixel differences and provides with a output rate of the changes.

 Compile and run
 ==============